Hold Fast Apologetics

-The hope God has provided is trustworthy and true, no matter our mood or circumstance.
-We can think upon the historical reality of the cross (AD 30 or 33) when we doubt, and rejoice in the significance of the empty tomb in our hardships.
+Sisters, the hope God has provided us is both trustworthy and true — no matter our mood or circumstance.
+When hardships tear holes in our sails, we can think deeply upon the historical reality of the cross (AD 30 or 33) and rejoice in the significance of the empty tomb.
 In the midst of our tears, we can have abundant joy because of God’s good news!
 Nothing matters more than the Gospel.

 Who is the author?
-A former Speech and Language Pathologist for nearly 20 years, I began educating our 3 children full-time in 2015 and have cherished every gifted moment…even the challenges.
+A Speech-Language Pathologist for nearly 20 years, I began educating our 3 children full-time in 2015 and have cherished every gifted moment…even the challenges.
 But no matter what is before me each day, what is interwoven into every aspect of daily life (as a wife, via motherhood, teaching, friendship, fitness, etc) is Christian Apologetics.

-Apologetics refers to “always being prepared to share a reason for the hope that I/we have with g̲e͟n͟t͟l͟e͟n͟e͟s͟s and r͟e͟s͟p̲e͟c͟t,” (1 Peter 3:15).
-It’s a Grace-driven journey that began in 1999, and is the most important thing I could do.
+“Apologetics” is a term built upon the Greek word apologia, which refers to making a rational defense for one’s case.
+For Christians, apologetics means that we should “always be prepared to share a reason for the hope that I/we have with g̲e͟n͟t͟l͟e͟n͟e͟s͟s and respect” (1 Peter 3:15).
+It’s a grace-driven journey that began in 1999, and is the most important thing I could do.
 And it is why this blog exists!
+If you are interested, I also share posts on Substack.

 Meridith